-- Friday, September 24, 1p-4p, at Daniel Driscoll – Neponset Health Center, 398 Neponset Avenue, Dorchester
+Thursdays, 3 pm – 6 pm, Daniel Driscoll – Neponset Health Center, Second Floor, Dorchester

-For COVID-19 safety, we ask everyone to wear a mask when you come to the health center.
+For health safety, we ask everyone to wear a mask when you come to the health center.

 Walk-ins and call-ins to (617) 533-2228 are welcome.
 You can also make an appointment using a first name/alias for an upcoming THRIVE clinic!

 Services are confidential!
-Please go to the front desk and tell them you are here for the THRIVE clinic.
-They will direct you to the location of the clinic.
+Look for THRIVE clinic signs when you arrive or ask at front desk for the THRIVE clinic.
+We are located upstairs on the second floor of the health center.
 You do not need to check in or provide insurance.